IHTSDO/snomed-simplex-toolkit/README.md

   - First translated term will be made the Preferred Term, any other terms will be acceptable synonyms

 ## Prerequisites
+Java 17 is required.
-To maintain and extension write access to a [Snowstorm terminology server](https://github.com/IHTSDO/snowstorm) is required.
+To maintain an extension write access to a [Snowstorm terminology server](https://github.com/IHTSDO/snowstorm) is required.
 A code system must be created in Snowstorm for the extension.
 The code system branch must have a `defaultModuleId` set in the branch metadata.
 The Simplex toolkit will be enhanced in the future to help create and set up new extensions in Snowstorm.